uclahs-cds/pipeline-StableLift/README.md

 ### 2. Variant annotation

 - For SNVs, add dbSNP, GENCODE, and HGNC annotations using GATK's Funcotator.
-Trinucleotide context and RepeatMasker intervals added with `bedtools`.
+Add trinucleotide context and RepeatMasker intervals with `bedtools`.
-- For SVs, variants are annotated with population allele frequency from the gnomAD-SV v4 database.
+- For SVs, annotate variants with population allele frequency from the gnomAD-SV v4 database.

 ### 3. Predict variant stability

-> A 2-3 sentence description of each step/process in your pipeline that includes the purpose of the step/process, the tool(s) being used and their version, and the expected scientific inputs/outputs (e.g: FASTQs and BAMs) of the pipeline.
+- Predict variant stability with pre-trained random forest model and the `ranger` R package.
+- Annotate VCF with Stability Score and filter unstable variants.

 ---